Economy of Italy: Energy and natural resources

 Solar panels in Piombino.
 Italy is one of the world's largest producers of renewable energy.

 Italy consumed about 185 Mtoe of primary energy in 2010.
 This came mostly from fossil fuels.
 Among the most used resources are petroleum (mostly used for the transport sector), natural gas (used for electric energy production and heating), coal and renewables.
 Electricity is produced mainly from natural gas, which accounts for the source of more than half of the total final electric energy produced.
 Another important source is hydroelectric power, which was practically the only source of electricity until 1960.

 Eni, with operations in 79 countries, is considered one of the seven "Supermajor" oil companies in the world, and one of the world's largest industrial companies.
 The Val d'Agri area, Basilicata, hosts the largest onshore hydrocarbon field in Europe.
 Moderate natural gas reserves, mainly in the Po Valley and offshore Adriatic Sea, have been discovered in recent years and constitute the country's most important mineral resource.

 Natural resources of Italy.
 Metals are in blue (Al – aluminium ore, Mn — manganese, Fe – iron ore, Hg — mercury, PM – polymetallic ores (Cu, Zn, Ag, Pb), PY — pyrite).
 Fossil fuels are in red (C – coal, G – natural gas, L — lignite, P – petroleum).
 Non-metallic minerals are in green (ASB — asbestos, F — fluorite, K — potash, MAR — marble, S — sulfur).

 Most raw materials needed for manufacturing and more than 80% of the country's energy sources are imported (99.7% of the solid fuels demand, 92.5% of oil, 91.2% of natural gas and 13% of electricity).
 Due to its reliance on imports, Italians pay approximately 45% more than the EU average for electricity.
+According to the European Union's report entitled REPowerEU - 4 years on, as of 2026, Italy has the highest electricity price in Europe.

 In the last decade, Italy has become one of the world's largest producers of renewable energy, ranking as the second largest producer in the European Union and the ninth in the world.
 Wind power, hydroelectricity, and geothermal power are also important sources of electricity in the country.
 Italy was the first country to exploit geothermal energy to produce electricity.
 The first Italian geothermal power plant was built in Tuscany, which is where all currently active geothermal plants in Italy are located.
 In 2014 the geothermal production was 5.92 TWh.